Garfield Sobers: International cricket career

-1954–1957: Early Test career
+1954–1957: early Test career

 Sobers had progressed quickly and made his Test debut in March 1954, aged 17, against England at Sabina Park in Kingston, Jamaica, for the fifth and final Test, after Alf Valentine had fallen ill.
 Sobers was selected as a bowler, despite only mediocre performances against England for Barbados.
 He made a good impression by taking 4/75 in England's first innings, including a wicket in his opening over.
 Sobers also scored 14 not out and 26 batting at number nine; however, England won the match by nine wickets.

 Australia toured the West Indies in 1954–55, and their all-rounder Keith Miller thought that Sobers would become a better batsman than bowler despite batting in the lower-order.
 Sobers was not selected for the First Test, which the West Indies lost by nine wickets.
 However, he regained his place for the Second Test in Port of Spain, Trinidad and Tobago.
 The match was a high-scoring draw, with Sobers scoring 47 and eight not out.
 He was barely used with the ball, bowling three overs for ten runs, as Australia amassed a first-innings total of over 600.
 Sobers was given a further opportunity in the next Test in Georgetown, Guyana (British Guiana at the time) in South America.
 Despite scoring only 12 and 11 with the bat, he took three wickets in the Australians' first innings.
 Nevertheless, Australia won by eight wickets.
 West Indian captain and opening batsman Jeff Stollmeyer twisted his ankle after treading on a ball ahead of the Fourth Test in Barbados, "triggering huge debate about who should open."
 Eventually, Sobers was chosen to open the innings after Australia had amassed another total of over 600.
 Sobers had a suspicion he might be asked to do the job.
-"I couldn't see them sending in anyone else — I was a bowler with a little ability as a batsman and they wanted someone to help see off the shine and protect the three W's."
+"I couldn't see them sending in anyone else—I was a bowler with a little ability as a batsman and they wanted someone to help see off the shine and protect the three Ws."
 Sobers struck his first three deliveries for boundaries, all from the bowling of Miller.
-In the fast-bowler's second over, Sobers hit him for another three fours.
-He was eventually dismissed for 43 out of a first-wicket partnership of 52 with JK Holt.
+In the fast bowler's second over, Sobers hit him for another three fours.
+He was eventually dismissed for 43 out of a first-wicket partnership of 52 with John Holt.
 The match was drawn, and Sobers took one wicket in the Australians' only innings, before scoring 11 in the West Indies second innings.
 The home team were again defeated in the fifth and final Test in Jamaica.
 Sobers performed with the bat, however, scoring 35 not out and 64.